yWorks/yfiles-for-html-demos/demos/04-tutorial-layout-features/edge-router/README.md

 [You can also run this demo online](https://live.yworks.com/demos/04-tutorial-layout-features/edge-router/index.html).

+Layout Features Tutorial

-## Edge Router - Basic Features
+# Edge Router

 This demo shows common configuration options for the (polyline) [EdgeRouter](https://docs.yworks.com/yfileshtml/#/api/EdgeRouter).

-- Basic distance settings like the [minimum node-edge distance](https://docs.yworks.com/yfileshtml/#/api/EdgeRouter#inimumNodeToEdgeDistance) and the [minimum edge-edge distance](https://docs.yworks.com/yfileshtml/#/api/EdgeRouterEdgeLayoutDescriptor#minimumEdgeToEdgeDistance).
+- Basic distance settings like the [minimum node-edge distance](https://docs.yworks.com/yfileshtml/#/api/EdgeRouter#inimumNodeToEdgeDistance) and the minimum edge-edge distance.
 - [Scope](https://docs.yworks.com/yfileshtml/#/api/EdgeRouter#scope): the orange edges are _not_ routed by the algorithm, they are so-called _fixed_ edges.
 All other edges are routed, thus, called _affected_ edges.
 - [Routing Style](https://docs.yworks.com/yfileshtml/#/api/EdgeRouterEdgeLayoutDescriptor#routingStyle): the default style in this example is orthogonal, but the blue edges are routed using the octilinear style.
 - Grouping of edges: the pink edges are grouped at their target side.